 DC Powers of Attorney Lawyer

 Antonoplos & Associates estate planning attorneys assist clients throughout Washington D.C. and Maryland with the preparation of Powers of Attorney.
-Whether it is the preparation of a Healthcare Power of Attorney, Living Will, Medical Visitation Directive or HIPAA Waiver, or other medical directives, our team of estate planning attorneys has the experience and knowledge to properly guide you.
+Whether it is the preparation of a Healthcare Power of Attorney, Living Will, Medical Visitation Directive, HIPAA Waiver, or other medical directives, our team of estate planning attorneys has the experience and knowledge to properly guide you through any legal issues that may occur.
 Having a valid power of attorney is a critical part of a complete estate plan.

 Consult with an Estate Lawyer On Your Power of Attorney